DejazmachMolla/apple-clone/README.md

 # Positioning and Floating element

-> This project is a clone of Newyork_times home page.
+> This project is a clone of the old www.apple.com home page.

 ## Navigation bar

-- The navbar the logo, some buttons and a search field
+- The navbar contains the logo, some buttons and a search field

 ## Header